fenic.core

 PredicateExampleCollection

-PredicateExampleCollection(examples: List[ExampleType] = None)
+PredicateExampleCollection(examples: List[PredicateExample] = None)

 Bases: BaseExampleCollection[PredicateExample]

-Collection of examples for semantic predicate operations.
+Collection of input-to-boolean examples for predicate operations.

 Methods: